Carlton Pearson

-Carlton D'Metrius Pearson (March 19, 1953 – November 19, 2023) was an American Christian minister and gospel music artist.
+Carlton D'Metrius Pearson (March 19, 1953 – November 19, 2023) was an American Mainline Protestant minister, Christian Universalist, and gospel music artist.
 At one time, he was the pastor of the Higher Dimensions Evangelistic Center Incorporated, later named the Higher Dimensions Family Church, which was one of the largest churches in Tulsa, Oklahoma.
 During the 1990s, it grew to an average attendance of over 6,000.

 Due to his stated belief in universal reconciliation, Pearson rapidly began to lose his influence in ministry with the Joint College of African-American Pentecostal Bishops and was eventually declared a heretic by his peers in 2004.

-Pearson was subsequently the senior minister of Christ Universal Temple, a large New Thought congregation in Chicago, Illinois; head of a new Higher Dimensions fellowship in Chicago; and an affiliate minister at Tulsa's All Souls Unitarian Church.
+Pearson was subsequently the senior minister of Christ Universal Temple, a large New Thought congregation in Chicago, Illinois; head of New Dimensions gathering in Chicago; and an affiliate minister at Tulsa's All Souls Unitarian Church.

 Early career

 Carlton D'Metrius Pearson was born on March 19, 1953, in San Diego, California.
 He attended Oral Roberts University in Tulsa, where he was mentored by Oral Roberts, and sang with the World Action Singers, later becoming an associate evangelist with the Oral Roberts Evangelistic Association.
 He was licensed and ordained in the Church of God in Christ.

 Along with Dr. Frederick K. C. Price Sr., he was at one time one of only two African-American ministers to host a weekly national television preaching show, reaching hundreds of thousands to millions of people weekly, and has been credited as being one of the first black ministers to hold major conferences in arenas and stadiums across the country.

 Pearson was also the host of the AZUSA Conference in Tulsa.
 Pearson was also a traveling evangelist, holding two-day revivals across the continent.
 Pearson also gave many up-and-coming ministers and singers national exposure and a global audience, including T. D. Jakes, Joyce Meyer, and Donnie McClurkin.

 Pearson was also a gospel vocalist who won two Stellar Awards, and he was nominated for a Dove Award.